Cloud storage overview

 3 types of storage

-Before we look into each provider the importance of the different types of storage is key.
+Before we look into Azure, AWS, and GCP, the importance of the different types of storage is key.
 There are three types of cloud data storage: object storage, file storage, and block storage.
 Each offers their own advantages and have their own use cases.

 Object storage is designed for unstructured data in which the data is basically information object as opposed to a being a file or volume.
 There are retrieved by their globally unique identifier along with a collection of metadata and sometimes a bucket that sets security and access polices for the objects in it.
 The user can store any type of data as big or little that they want in this storage type.